A list of things to do in and around Moffat

 Robert Burns Ellisland Farm Robert Burns web site

-William Wordsworth Three poems no 56,57,58 about Yarrow St Mary’s Loch etc.
+William Wordsworth wrote three poems about the Yarrow valley and St Mary’s Loch etc.

 D.E.
 Stevenson author lived and died in Moffat